 If you have a desire to become a commercial model, you should first understand whether or not you meet the requirements of top list commercial modeling agencies and if so, whether this type work is for you.

 You will be glad to know that more and more “normal” guys and girls with great teeth, clear skin and healthy bodies are chosen today by talent agents.

 Where Do Commercial Models Appear?

-Talent agencies choose commercial models to promote products or services for companies in magazines, billboards, newspapers, catalogs, food packages, games and even sides of buses or tractor trucks.
+Talent agencies choose commercial models to promote products or services for companies in magazines, billboards, newspapers, catalogs, food packages, gaming companies that sell products.

 How Tall are Commercial Models?

 You may have heard that height doesn’t matter in commercial modeling, but to the best modeling agencies it does.

 These agents still want male and female models to have a presence and have at least a bit above average height.

 The average height for a female commercial print model is 5’6 1/2″ tall and the average height for a male is 5’11”.
 But don’t give up hope if you’re only 5’4″, because all commercial modeling agencies do not always have the same requirements.

 People of all sizes, ages, heights, weights and races are needed everyday by commercial model agencies – even baby boomers are represented here.
 Are you from the 60s?